mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 EOF
 ```

-Then we register the runner using the template that was just created:
+Then use this template to register the runner:

 ```shell
 sudo gitlab-runner register \